kayjoosten/Gometribenl/README.md

+I see you have landed in my profile.
+Let me entertain you with a riddle:

 "I'm a code magician, weaving spells so fine,
 In repos and branches, my secrets align.
 Forks and commits, the dance of my might,